mupchrch/mikeup/README.md

 First time setup: `npm install`

-`npm run develop` - pages will hot reload on edit of any file
+`npm run dev` - pages will hot reload on edit of any file

 ### Updating content